 Kittens can make a mess sometimes, so pet-safe stain and odour removers are a must.

 Look for natural pet stain and odour removers with active enzymes that get rid of pet messes, like Nature's Miracle.
-Chemical cleaners simply cover up pet messes but may not discourage them or another pet from making another “mess” on the same spot.
+Chemical cleaners simply cover up pet messes but may not discourage them or another pet from making another “mess” in the same spot.

 Collar and ID

-The best way to ensure your kitten makes it home from an impromptu neighbourhood stroll is if they can be quickly ID’d.
+The best way to ensure your kitten makes it home from an impromptu neighbourhood stroll is if they can be quickly id’d.